Know What to Do in Certain Emergency Situations

 Choking

 The Heimlich Maneuver is the most common when someone is choking.
 You would be surprised at how many people know what to do in this situation.
 Choking happens when something becomes lodged in the throat or windpipe, blocking airflow.
 The first thing to try is giving back blows between the shoulder blades.
-If this doesn’t help eject the object, stand behind the person and do abdominal thrust.
+If this doesn’t help eject the object, stand behind the person and do an abdominal thrust.
 Place a fist above the person’s navel, and grab that fist with your other hand.
 Pull inward and upward like picking someone up and do this five times.
-Continue this until the object is able to be coughed up.
+Continue this until the object is coughed up.

 I hope these tips will come in handy during emergency situations!
 Stay tuned for more health-related articles.

-Since insurance is often times overwhelmingly confusing, we want to shed light on this industry by answering YOUR questions.
-If you have any questions or concerns, comment below and your question may be the topic of our next video!
-If you have any questions, please call us toll-free (888) 539-1633.
+Insurance is oftentimes overwhelming, and we want to shed light on the industry by answering your questions.
+Comment below and your question may be the topic of our next post!